lisj03/lisj03/README.md

 ## Hi there 👋

+- 🔭 I’m currently study at USTB
+- 📫 How to reach me: lisj.ustb@gmail.com

 <!--
 **lisj03/lisj03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.